 Potential Pandemic Evacuation

-This year during the hurricane season of 2020, there’s a whole new layer of complexity with the pandemic and public shelters, if a mandatory evacuation of an area was required.
+This year during the hurricane season of 2020, there’s added concern and planning with the pandemic and public shelters, if a mandatory evacuation of an area was required.

 Locally, a Facebook post this week by Nassau County’s Emergency Management stated “We are especially concerned about infectious disease transmission this year due to our pandemic, so staying in a public shelter should only be your last option.”
 (Note that most Nassau County’s citizens do not seek local shelters, but instead make their own plans).
 When a storm is threatening, Nassau residents can find out about shelter openings by calling 904-548-0900.